jamesjonesphoenix/X3-Colour-By-Race/README.md

 * Does the same check when the player changes sector.
 * When `[SIGNAL_CHANGESECTOR]` triggers for a lasertower, checks if it has a homebase to colour.
 This is because lasertowers are often spawned to guard stations, so if a lasertower is respawning there's a reasonable chance that the homebase it was guarding has also recently respawned.

-The limitations of AP and TC mean you'll occasionally see an uncoloured ship or station.
-But the additional checks performed by the plugin should make this a rare occasion.
+The limitations of AP and TC mean you'll occasionally see an uncoloured ship or station, but the additional checks performed by the plugin should make this a rare occasion.

 ## Compatibility

 * Terran Conflict - Yes.
 * Albion Prelude - Yes.
 * Farnham's Legend - Yes.
+* X3 Reunion - No.
 * [XRM](https://forum.egosoft.com/viewtopic.php?f=94&t=304158) - Yes, I originally developed this while playing on an LxXRM installation.
 The plugin includes code to handle several XRM specific objects.
 * Litcube's universe - I've never played it, so I'm not sure.
 Try it and let me know!
 * [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) - Yes, especially if you overwrite MBBR's ship naming script with the included optional script.